adicatur/qiscus-rtc-sdk-android/README.md

                 .setLargeOngoingNotifIcon(R.drawable.ic_call_white_24dp);
 ```

+That's it!
 You just need 3 steps to build voice call in your apps.